acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 In system-integration repo folder AIO:

-* acumos_k8s_prep.sh: Script to be used by a host admin (a user with privilege to install applications and configure the host) to prepare a host for a normal user to later deploy/manage the Acumos platform there, under a generic k8s cluster.
+* setup_prereqs.sh: Script to be used by a host admin (a user with privilege to install applications and configure the host) to prepare a host for a normal user to later deploy/manage the Acumos platform there.
+Typically used for lab environments.
-* setup_prereqs.sh: Prerequisite setup script for AIO deployment of the Acumos platform.
-Intended to support users who do not have sudo permission, to have a host admin (sudo user) run this script in advance for them.
-Used by acumos_k8s_prep.sh and other target environment support scripts.
 * oneclick_deploy.sh: the main script that kicks off the deployment, to setup an AIO instance of Acumos under a docker or kubernetes environment.
-Used by acumos_k8s_deploy.sh, or by users to initiate Acumos platform deployment.
 * acumos_env.sh: environment setup script that is customized as new environment parameters get generated (e.g. passwords).
 Used by various scripts in this toolset, to set shell environment variables that they need.